-Here you can find free and paid project files from the most popular motion design videos in circulation.
+Here you can find paid project files from the most popular motion design videos in circulation.
 Holdframe delivers wonderfully packaged project files for After Effects and many more animation programs.
 Some of their offerings even include walkthroughs from the artist who created the projects!

 One of the most iconic studios to enter the motion design scene.
 Ordinary Folk not only creates amazing work, but they also freely give back to the community.

 Ordinary Folk Play offers real projects and spare-time experiments for you to download and learn from.
 It’s one thing to be inspired by a high-end studio, it’s a whole other thing to live in their project files.
 So, make sure to dig in and see how Ordinary Folk can inspire you.